 - Make one resolution at a time.
 Wanting to eat right, exercise and drink less alcohol are great choices.
 But, implementing too many changes can be overwhelming.
 Resolutions and goals are accomplished by changing behaviors.
 And that’s not an easy thing to do.
+Maybe pair down your resolutions.
 Stick to one change at a time and you’re more likely to succeed.

 Another way to help you stay on track with your goals is to use a daily planner or journal.
 There are a lot of great journals and tools such as: The 5 Minute Journal, or Imagine.
 Act.
 Inspire.
 A Daily Journal.
 Use these on a daily basis to help you quickly outline your top goals and intentions for the day.
 These journals also have a component for gratitude to help keep you focused and in a positive frame of mind.

 If you haven’t set any resolutions yet, it’s not too late.
 Changes, improvements or goals can be made anytime.
 Here are the most common;

 - Improve Wellness.
 This is a broad subject, but the most common areas are: